 Having a plan before the event and knowing who can help you achieve those goals is a major factor in helping you successfully navigate a networking event.

-Building rapport with other professionals while networking is the most important part of networking events.
+Building rapport with other professionals while networking is the most important part about networking events.
 By establishing goals, you will be able to stay focused, and by being authentic, you will be able to connect with others more genuinely, but remember rapport is just as essential.

-To help build rapport, ask them what they do for fun if they have any unique hobbies, what makes them successful, etc. By asking questions that dive a bit deeper, you not only are learning more about them but are showing you care.
+To help build rapport, ask them what they do for fun, if they have any unique hobbies, what makes them successful, etc. By asking questions that dive a bit deeper, you not only are learning more about them but are showing you care.
 This opens up the possibility that you have something in common to talk about further.

 Similar to an interview, being able to have a memorable conversation with someone greatly improves your chances of success, so if you can connect with someone over your love of skiing, or that you both grew up in the same hometown, there is a better chance that they will remember you moving forward.
-This is key for establishing the strong connection you need to grow your network and create fruitful, professional, and personal relationships.
+This is key for establishing the strong connection you need to grow your network, and create fruitful, professional and personal relationships.

 Networking is not the easiest thing to do in the professional world, but we hope that these tips can help you feel more comfortable going into your next networking event.